cwalther/iphone-tidbits/iOS-artwork/README.markdown

 To export, run the tool as follows:

-    ./iOS-artwork.py create -a /path/to/artwork_file.artwork -d /path/to/export_directory/
+    ./iOS-artwork.py export -a /path/to/artwork_file.artwork -d /path/to/export_directory/

 That's all there is to it!